aka: Maxi, Rodders, Slugs, Hofo

 Role: Administration Manager.

-Reaching the Antipodeans, Nicky settled in Sydney for a decade or so, enjoying the weather and beach life style of the East Coast.
-"I love all the fresh Asian food here - Japanese, Vietnamese, Thai, Chinese, Indian, but deep down in my roots of comforting English food, I have to admit I always love a roast dinner!!!"
+Reaching the Antipodeans, Nicky settled in Sydney for a decade or so, enjoying the weather and beach lifestyle of the East Coast.
+"I love all the fresh Asian food here - Japanese, Vietnamese, Thai, Chinese, but deep down I still love comforting English food, especially a roast dinner!!!"
 In Brighton and then Sydney, Nicky gained a wealth of experience in admin, in roles such as Executive Assistant, Office Manager and Bookings Manager.

 Nicky moved to Berry, Australia, to escape the city bustle.
-With her partner and two children, they are building their dream home on acres of rain forest in the beautiful Bundewallah Valley.
-She has been working with us for nearly 3 years and is an absolute administrative guru.
+With her partner and two children, they have built their dream home on acres of rain forest in the beautiful Bundewallah Valley.
 She is efficient, loyal, exceptionally organised and will bend over backwards to get whatever you want done.
 When you need a question answered about any aspect of Bike Odyssey, Nicky is "your guy".
 She will either know the answer or know where to get it.